Catie has degrees in English and secondary education and is currently working on her master's at Simmons College.

 In the end, it’s going to come down to community leaders and teachers to provide representation to those students who cannot afford to do it themselves.
 This is why classroom, school, and community libraries are so critical to getting representative literature to students.
 These are places where students who are on a lower socioeconomic level can get reading materials for free.

 It’s also incredibly important for teachers to adjust their curriculum to include more opportunities for representative literature.
 Especially considering the climate that has emerged since the election this is going to become even more critical.
 In Massachusetts teachers are incredibly lucky, there are no books that teachers are required to teach.
 The English common core and state standards simply state various topics that must be covered.
 These topics could be covered by a number of pieces of literature.

-Further representation in literature is a benefit for majority students as well.
+Further representation in literature is a benefit for the majority of students as well.
 Students who may otherwise not have been exposed to the experiences of minority students can learn about lives other than their own.
-They also have the opportunity to become more culturally aware and open minded through learning about the experiences of minority groups.
-If the goal of public education is to provide a fair and appropriate public education to all students, then clearly diversified literature is an excellent way to provide this.
+They also have the opportunity to become more culturally aware and open-minded through learning about the experiences of minority groups.
+If the goal of public education is to provide a fair and appropriate public education to all students, then clearly, diversified literature is an excellent way to provide this.

 This content reflects the personal opinions of the author.
 It is accurate and true to the best of the author’s knowledge and should not be substituted for impartial fact or advice in legal, political, or personal matters.

 Kyler J Falk from California on February 21, 2020:

 Being a writer I'm sure this sounds hilarious, but literature had no effect on my growth as a strong individual.
 I hate reading, still hate reading, and regularly cheated my way through book reports and essays on literature and literary devices.